 - High-tech facilities and labs that deliver innovation and learning environments that prepare you for 21st-century careers.

-- Life Sciences programs that balance study in the core disciplines of biology and chemistry with hands-on research opportunities alongside expert faculty.
+- Biological and Chemical Sciences programs that balance study in the core disciplines of biology and chemistry with hands-on research opportunities alongside expert faculty.

 - Discovery Core Curriculum, which provides foundational skills in communications, literature, scientific analysis, behavioral and social sciences, and philosophy that will help you become versatile and nimble in your field.